Dr Juliet McGrattan shares her insight on how running can benefit your overall health – with some pretty impressive stats...

 We all know running is good for us.
 It improves the way we feel and look.
-Our hearts get stronger, our mind clearer and it’s great for weight control.
+Our hearts get stronger, our minds clearer and it helps us maintain the weight that we sit most comfortably at.
 Its benefits, however, go far beyond the obvious.
 In fact, there isn’t a system in the body that doesn’t benefit from running.
 From the top of your head to the tip of your toes, running will give you a total body workout and improve all aspects of your health!
 Here’s how:

 Running sensibly helps to keep joints healthy.
-The muscles around the joints strengthen and take the pressure o the joints themselves.
+The muscles around the joints strengthen and take the pressure off the joints themselves.
 This reduces the risk of – and helps to treat – osteoarthritis.

-Muscle strength increases with running, reducing joint problems, lowering blood pressure and improving all-round fi tness.
-Body shape changes can help self-confidence, too.
+Muscle strength increases with running, reducing joint problems, lowering blood pressure and improving all-round fitness.
+Feeling stronger can really help your body confidence, too.

 Your pancreas makes insulin, which is responsible for normalising your blood sugar levels.
-Regular exercise and keeping to a healthy weight lowers your risk of developing Type 2 diabetes by as much as 50 per cent.
+Regular exercise and keeping your weight steady lowers your risk of developing Type 2 diabetes by as much as 50 per cent.

 4. Blood vessels

 A healthy circulation needs normal blood pressure.
 New blood vessels grow as muscles strengthen and this reduces the pressure in the system.
-Bad cholesterol levels fall and atherosclerosis (narrowing of blood vessels) is prevented.
+Cholesterol levels fall and atherosclerosis (narrowing of blood vessels) is prevented.

 Conditions such as psoriasis and eczema often flare up with high stress levels.
 The calming influence of running can help improve skin and it boosts self confidence, too, which can often be low in sufferers of long-term skin conditions.